CloudM-Migrate/documentation/Troubleshooting/GoogleEndpoint.md

 </details>

 ---

+You may encounter the following errors when running a migration when using the Cloud M tool here are the most common Google Workspace Errors explained.

 ### 400 Error: Bad Request.

 400 Bad Request a Google error and is typically caused by data that cannot be imported into Gmail for one of the following reasons: